twpayne/chezmoi/docs/CONTRIBUTING.md

   go build -tags noembeddocs -ldflags "-X github.com/twpayne/chezmoi/cmd.DocsDir=/usr/share/doc/chezmoi" .
   ```

+  To disable the `docs` command completely, use the `nodocs` build tag.

 * chezmoi includes an `upgrade` command which attempts to self-upgrade.
 You can
   remove this command completely by building chezmoi with the `noupgrade` build
   tag.